TheJoboReal/Noter/Algoritmer og Datastruktur/Notes/Priorityqueing.md

 ##### 3) Peek in a Priority Queue
 This operation helps to return the maximum element from Max Heap or the minimum element from Min Heap without deleting the node from the priority queue.

+#### Difference between Priority Queue and Normal Queue?
+There is no priority attached to elements in a queue, the rule of first-in-first-out(FIFO) is implemented whereas, in a priority queue, the elements have a priority.
+The elements with higher priority are served first.